-This major is available for those wishing to satisfy the prerequisites for graduate school in exercise science and allied professions such as physical therapy, occupational therapy, athletic training, and chiropractic.
+This major is available for those wishing to satisfy the prerequisites for graduate school in physical therapy.
 Students wishing to apply for admission to an accredited Physical Therapy program are advised to take INDI 2220 - Medical Terminology, and one of MAT 114 - Precalculus or MAT 145 - Calculus.

-HPE 104 - Components of Fitness
+- HPE 104 Components of Fitness

-- HPE 110 Personal and Community Health

-- HPE 114 Health and Safety Education

-- HPE 115 Chemical Dependency Education

-- HPE 205 Introduction to Health, Physical Education, and Exercise Science
+- HPE 150 Introduction to Health, Physical Education, and Exercise Science

-- HPE 275 Prevention and Care of Athletic Injuries
+- HPE 214 Health and Safety Education

 - HPE 300 Nutrition for Exercise Science

-- HPE 304 Advanced Fitness Training

 - HPE 315 Exercise Testing and Prescription

+- HPE 321 Motor Learning and Development

-- HPE 350 Kinesiology
+- HPE 350 and 350L Kinesiology

-- HPE 351 Physiology of Exercise

-- HPE 357 Measurement in Health, Physical Education, and Exercise Science
+- HPE 357 Research Methods and Measurement in Health, Physical Education, and Exercise Science

+- HPE 370 and 370L Prevention and Care of Athletic Injuries

 - HPE 397/399 Internship

+- HPE 404 Advanced Fitness Training

+- HPE 450 Current Health Issues

+- HPE 451 and 451L Physiology of Exercise

+- HPE 452 Advanced Biomechanics

 - HPE 490 Exercise Science Seminar and Keystone